asifrazamd/wordle-clone/wordle-clone/README.md

 ## Demo

-You can play the Wordle Clone game here: [Insert demo URL if hosted].
+You can play the Wordle Clone game here: https://wordle-clone-ipfb.vercel.app/ .

 ## Installation